 Day 5 After a leisurely breakfast, we visit Culzean Castle, further south along the Ayrshire coast.
-The castle is a celebrated design by Robert Adam, built in the 18th century for the 10th Earl of Cassillis, and donated to the National Trust for Scotland in 1945.
+The castle is a celebrated design by Robert Adam, built in the 18th Century for the 10th Earl of Cassillis, and donated to the National Trust for Scotland in 1945.
 There is plenty to discover inside the castle, the walled garden, the visitor centre and on the multitude of woodland and clifftop paths.
-The views from the castle are breath-taking.
+The views from the castle are breathtaking.
 On our return we stop at the conservation village of Alloway, where you might like to visit the Robert Burns Birthplace Museum (entrance not included).

 Our three-star family-run hotel is situated in the resort town of Troon, a short walk from both the town centre and the seafront.
 The hotel boasts a pleasant restaurant serving fresh local produce, a relaxing lounge and bar.
 The 32 bedrooms have TV, telephone, WiFi, hairdryer and hospitality tray.
-The hotel does not have a lift, but does have some ground floor rooms.
+The hotel does not have a lift, but does have a few ground floor rooms.